Callaway Went Thataway

-Callaway Went Thataway is a 1951 American comedy western film starring Fred MacMurray, Dorothy McGuire, and Howard Keel.
-It was written, directed, and produced by Melvin Frank and Norman Panama.
+Callaway Went Thataway is a 1951 American comedy Western film starring Fred MacMurray, Dorothy McGuire and Howard Keel.
+It was written, directed and produced by Melvin Frank and Norman Panama.
 Also known as The Star Said No, it is a spoof of the craze generated by the television program Hopalong Cassidy.

 Plot

-Mike Frye and Deborah Patterson, co-owners of an advertising firm, have a big hit when they recycle some old Western films starring "Smoky" Callaway (played by Keel) for a new television audience.
-Tom Lorrison, the show's sponsor, is eager to make more films, but nobody has seen Smoky in ten years.
-Under intense pressure to produce the star, Frye hires Smoky's agent, Georgie Markham, to go look for him.
+Mike Frye and Deborah Patterson, owners of an advertising firm, find success when they recycle some old Western films starring Smoky Callaway for a new television audience.
+Tom Lorrison, the show's sponsor, is eager to produce more films, but nobody has seen Smoky in ten years.
+Under intense pressure, Frye hires Smoky's agent Georgie Markham to find him.

-Help comes in the form of a letter from a real cowboy named "Stretch" Barnes (also played by Keel), who complains that his friends keep making fun of him because of his resemblance to Smoky.
-After one look at the enclosed photograph, Frye and Patterson travel to see him.
-They talk a reluctant Stretch into impersonating Smoky, telling him that Smoky is dead.
+A letter arrives from a cowboy named Stretch Barnes, who bears a strong resemblance to Smoky.
+After viewing Stretch's photograph, Frye and Patterson visit him.
+Although Stretch is reluctant, they persuade him to impersonate Smoky, telling him that Smoky is dead.

-After a dinner with Lorrison and his wife Martha, a big fan of the actor, Frye and Patterson get the go-ahead to launch a marketing campaign.
-Patterson heads out on a nationwide publicity tour with Stretch.
-As they spend time together, Stretch falls in love with her, and eventually presents her with an engagement ring.
-She is reluctant to accept it, but he tells her to keep it and put it on only if she ever decides she loves him back.
+After a dinner with Lorrison and his wife Martha, Frye and Patterson are approved to launch a marketing campaign.
+Patterson embarks on a nationwide publicity tour with Stretch.
+As they spend time together, Stretch falls in love with her, and he presents her with an engagement ring.
+She is reluctant to accept it, but he tells her to keep it and wear it only if she loves him.

-Things get sticky when Markham finally finds Smoky in a Mexican bar.
-He has not changed a bit; he is still a selfish, womanizing drunk.
-Smoky is uninterested in going back to work, but Markham kidnaps him, and talks him into it on the boat trip back.
-Frye is not pleased when Smoky shows up in his office, but sees he has no choice.
-He sends Smoky to a health farm to get back into shape.
-However, despite strict supervision, Smoky manages to stash bottles of liquor everywhere.
+Markham finally finds Smoky, a selfish, womanizing drunk, in a Mexican bar.
+Smoky is uninterested in returning to work, but Markham kidnaps him and persuades him on the return boat trip.
+Frye is displeased when Smoky appears in his office, but he sees that he has no choice.
+He sends Smoky to a health farm to regain his shape.
+However, despite strict supervision, Smoky stashes bottles of liquor everywhere.